openvinotoolkit/openvino/docs/articles_en/get-started/troubleshooting-install-config.rst

 .. dropdown:: Issues with importing Core name from openvino (ImportError)

-   While veryfiing the status of OpenVINO installation, the following error message may prompt:
+   While verifying the status of OpenVINO installation, the following error message may prompt:

    ..  code-block:: sh